dusk196/ultimate-frontend-seed/README.md

-# Ultimate JS Seed
+# Ultimate Frontend Seed

-A simple seed project for beginner's to kickstart the basic frontend development in no time!
+A simple seed project for the beginner's to kickstart the basic frontend development in no time!
 Also, you can play around with the `gulpfile.js` file included and understand how it works or how to configure it as per your requirements.
-So, stop spending time on the base architecture & become insanely productive in minutes!
+So, stop spending time on building the architecture & become insanely productive in minutes!

+# Why Ultimate Frontend Seed?

+So let assume you're a beginner in frontend development or you might need some data

 # What's Included?